qqwang-berkeley/JUM/README.md

 # JUM
-This is a beta-test verison of JUM.
+This is a beta verison of JUM.

 Further improvement in user-interface will be uploaded sequentially.